 During this procedure, an incision allows access to the affected tendons.
 Any diseased or abnormal tissues are removed and, if needed, tiny drill holes created in the bone provide more space to promote better healing of the tendons.
 Depending on the severity of the condition, the affected tendons may be trimmed, or they may be released and reattached to the bone for optimal results.

 After the surgery, you will wear an arm sling and possibly a splint.
 The arm must be kept elevated and dry for roughly the first week, during which time you cannot drive.
 Therapy will promote proper and quicker healing, as well as the development of a full range of motion.
 Most patients can return to light daily activities without pain after three to six weeks, but sports and heavy use of the arm should be avoided for several months.

 Epicondylitis Surgery Results and Your Expectations

 Having realistic expectations is a key part of patient satisfaction.
-During your consultation, Dr. Wilcox will discuss your treatment goals and likely outcomes.
+During your consultation, our board certified plastic surgeons will discuss your treatment goals and likely outcomes.
 The specifics of your outcome depend on the severity of your tennis elbow, how well you perform with therapy and how you care for your arm after recovery, but the vast majority of patients experience excellent pain relief after tennis elbow surgery.

 When you choose to undergo surgery for epicondylitis or tennis elbow, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+Our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our record of success speaks for itself.